Azareal/Gosora/README.md

 With the introduction of the new settings system, we will begin moving some of the less critical settings out of the configuration file, and will likely have a config.xml or config.ini in the future to store the critical settings in.

+You might have to go build, run the executable, and then go build and then run the executable again to make sure the templates are compiled properly.
+We'll be resolving this issue while we roll out the new compiled templates system to the rest of the routes.

+Several important features for saving memory in the templates system may have to be implemented before the new compiled template system is rolled out to every route.
+These features are coming fairly soon, but not before the other more high priority items.

 # TO-DO